wesleyaldrich/video-games-analysis/README.md

 NOTES FOR COLLABORATION:

+- Python version used: Python310
 - I'm naming my venv with the name "video_games_env".
-- Python version used: Python310
+- Put your datasets in "data/" directory.